Grape Festival in Mehmetçik — Northern Cyprus

 - culinary workshops on grape-based dishes

-Most activities take place in the evening from 20:00 to midnight.
+Most events take place in the evening from 20:00 to midnight.

-Mehmetçik is known for traditional grape products.
-At the festival, visitors can taste and purchase:
+Mehmetçik is known for producing traditional grape products.
+At the festival, you can taste and purchase:

-A traditional Cypriot delicacy made from grape juice (must), nuts, and flour.
-It has a sausage shape, a sweet taste, and a dense texture.
+Grape sausage — a traditional Cypriot delicacy.
+Made from grape juice (must), nuts, and flour.
+It has a sausage shape, sweet taste, and firm texture.

-Concentrated syrup from grape juice.
+Grape molasses — a concentrated syrup made from grape juice.
 Used as a natural sweetener, added to desserts, or eaten with bread.

-Fresh grape juice and local wines from grapes grown on the Karpas Peninsula.
+Fresh grape juice, as well as local wines made from grapes grown on the Karpas Peninsula.

-From Famagusta: about 30–40 minutes north toward the Karpas Peninsula.
+From Famagusta: about 30–40 minutes north towards the Karpas Peninsula.

 From Kyrenia: about 1 hour via Nicosia and Famagusta, then north.

-Parking is available in the village center and near festival venues.
+Parking is available in the village center and near the festival grounds.

 There is no direct bus service from major cities to Mehmetçik.
 You can reach it:

-- by dolmuş (minibus) to Famagusta or İskele, then by taxi to Mehmetçik, or directly by taxi if you do not have your own or rented car.
+- by dolmuş (shared taxi) to Famagusta or İskele, then by taxi to Mehmetçik.
+Or directly by taxi if you do not have your own or a rental car.

 During the festival, some travel agencies organize group trips from Kyrenia and Famagusta.

-In addition to the Mehmetçik Grape Festival, other traditional festivals in Northern Cyprus include:
+Besides the Mehmetçik Grape Festival, other traditional festivals are held in Northern Cyprus:

-- Halloumi Festival in Geçitkale — August–September, dedicated to halloumi cheese
+- Halloumi Festival in Geçitkale — in August–September, dedicated to halloumi cheese

-- Carob Festival in Tatlısu — September, dedicated to the carob tree
+- Carob Festival in Tatlısu — in September, dedicated to the carob tree

-- Walnut Festival in Lefke — June, dedicated to walnuts
+- Walnut Festival in Lefke — in June, dedicated to walnuts

-- International Music Festival in Bafra — July, a music festival in the Bafra region
+- International Music Festival in Bafra — in July, a music festival in the Bafra region

-- Traditional Cuisine Festival in Bafra — August, celebrating traditional cuisine
+- Traditional Cuisine Festival in Bafra — in August, festival of traditional cuisine

 Glossary

 - Mehmetçik — a village in northeastern Northern Cyprus at the entrance to the Karpas Peninsula.
 Former name — Galateia.
-Center of a wine-growing area.
+Center of the wine-producing region.

-- Karpas Peninsula — a peninsula in northeastern Northern Cyprus about 80 km long, known for natural landscapes, beaches, and agricultural traditions.
+- Karpas Peninsula — a peninsula in northeastern Northern Cyprus about 80 km long.
+Known for its natural landscapes, beaches, and agricultural traditions.

-- Sucuk (Grape Sausage) — traditional Cypriot grape sausage made from grape juice, nuts, and flour.
+- Sucuk (Sucuk / Şıra) — traditional Cypriot grape sausage made from grape juice, nuts, and flour.

-- International Golden Grape Folk Dance Festival — international folk dance festival held within the Mehmetçik Grape Festival, featuring groups from various countries.
+- International Golden Grape Folk Dance Festival — international folk dance festival held as part of the Mehmetçik Grape Festival featuring folklore groups from various countries.

 When exactly will the festival take place in 2026?

-The exact dates for the Mehmetçik Grape Festival 2026 will be announced by the Mehmetçik Büyükkonuk Municipality in spring 2026.
-Traditionally, the festival is held during the first week of August.
+The exact dates for the Mehmetçik Grape Festival 2026 will be announced by the Mehmetçik Büyükkonuk municipality in spring 2026.
+Traditionally, the festival takes place during the first week of August.

-Most festival activities are free for visitors.
-Admission to certain concerts by well-known artists may be paid.
-Ticket information is published by the organizers before the festival.
+Most festival events are free for visitors.
+Entry to individual concerts by famous artists may be paid.
+Ticket information is published by organizers before the festival begins.

 Can I buy grape products at the festival?